DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Related Work

+Out of all the promising domains of deep learning, one area in particular, geometric deep learning, has arisen as a natural avenue for modeling scientific among other types of relational data \cite{bronstein2021geometric}, such as the protein complex shown in Figure \ref{pymol-complex}.
 Previously, geometric learning algorithms like convolutional neural networks (CNNs) and graph neural networks (GNNs) have been used to predict protein interfaces.
 Fout \textit{et al.} \cite{NIPS2017_f5077839} designed a siamese GNN architecture to learn weight-tied feature representations of residue pairs.
-This approach, in essence, processes subgraphs for each residue in each complex and aggregates node-level features locally using a nearest-neighbors approach.
+This approach processes subgraphs for the residues in each complex and aggregates node-level features locally using a nearest-neighbors approach.
 Since this partner-specific method derives its training dataset from DB5, it is ultimately data-limited. \cite{NEURIPS2019_6c7de1f2} represent interacting protein complexes by voxelizing each residue into a 3D grid and encoding in each grid entry the presence and type of the residue's underlying atoms.
 This partner-specific encoding scheme captures structural features of interacting complexes, but it is not able to scale well due to its requiring a computationally-expensive spatial resolution of the residue voxels to achieve good results.